+From the same records it is known that Samuel was transferred from Cabanatuan, but it is not known when the transfer took place.
 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp 3 was where those men captured when Corregidor surrendered were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camp 3 was later consolidated into Camp 1.
+Camp 3 was later consolidated into Camp 1 on October 30, 1942.

-The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
-Camp 2 did not have an adequate water supply and was closed.
-It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken and it was later consolidated into Camp 1.
 Once in the camp, the POWs were allowed to run the camp.
-The Japanese only entered the camp if they had an issue they wanted to deal with.
+The Japanese only entered if they had an issue they wanted to deal with.
 In early June, four POWs escaped and were recaptured.
 They were brought back to the camp and tied to posts and beaten.
 After three days they were cut loose from the posts and made to dig their own graves.
 They stood in graves facing a Japanese firing squad and were shot.
 After they had been shot, a Japanese officer used his pistol and fired a shot into each grave.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks and divided into groups of ten men.
 This meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

-Rice was the main food given to the POWs fed to them as “lugow” which meant “wet rice.”
-During their time in the camp, they received few vegetables and almost no fruit.
-Once in a while, they received bread.
-If they received fish it was rotten and covered with maggots.
+The POWs were sent out on work details to cut wood for the POW kitchens.
 Other POWs worked in rice paddies.
+Each morning, as the POWs stood at attention and roll call was taken, the Japanese guards hit them across their heads.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
+Another detail was sent out to work at Cabanatuan Airfield which had been the home of a Philippine Army Air Corps unit known as Maniquis Airfield.
+The Japanese had the POWs build runways and revetments.
+Other POWs worked in rice paddies.
+While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

 During June, the first cases of diphtheria appeared in the camp, and by July, it had spread throughout the camp.
-The Japanese finally gave the American medical staff anti-biotics to treat the POWs, but before it took effect, 130 POWs had died from the disease by August.
-From medical records kept at the camp, John was reported in the camp hospital on June 23, but no illness was given, on the report, nor was a date of discharge given.
+The Japanese finally gave the American medical staff antibiotics to treat the POWs, but before it took effect, 130 POWs had died from the disease by August.
 On June 26, six POWs were executed by the Japanese after they had left the camp to buy food and were caught returning to camp.
 The POWs were tied to posts in a manner that they could not stand up or sit down.
 No one was allowed to give them food or water and they were not permitted to give them hats to protect them from the sun.
 The men were left tied to the posts for 48 hours when their ropes were cut.
 Four of the POWs were executed on the duty side of the camp and the other two were executed on the hospital side of the camp.